 We use liquefied petroleum gas aka LPG as fuel more than any other hydrocarbon such as natural gas, wood, oil, etc.

 It’s heavier than air.
 The autoignition temperature of this colorless and odorless gas is 410oC, hence it won’t ignite at normal temperature.
-Explosive limit of LPG is 2.1% to 9.5%.
-It is portable, boiling point -42oC, flash point -104oC, energy content 25MJ/L and the gas flame temperature is 1960oC – 3573oC.
+The explosive limit of LPG is 2.1% to 9.5%.
+It is portable, boiling point -42oC, flash point -104oC, energy content 25MJ/L, and the gas flame temperature is 1960oC – 3573oC.